Introduction

 Additional Information to Employers and Other Withholders Section:

-Calculating the Amount to Withhold
+Calculating the Amount of the Order

 This should be a straightforward process for most child support income withholding orders.
 The amount to withhold follows the terms of the order/notice and cannot exceed the employee's allowable disposable income.

-If the employee received certain types of income, there are also special considerations in calculating the amount to be withheld:
+- If the employee received certain types of income, there are also special considerations in calculating the amount to be withheld:

 Any questions regarding withholding order/notices should be directed to the issuing CSEA's Income Withholding contact person.
 If you are calling from outside Ohio, please refer to your withholding order/notice for proper contact information.